How one primary care practice innovated to improve outcomes for high-risk Medicare patients

 Dispensing of prescription medications: To boost medication adherence, physicians dispense presealed medications at the time of the patient visit.
 As a result, patients are then more willing to discuss side effects and other issues that interfere with medication adherence, the practice's physicians report.

 Physician culture: ChenMed seeks to promote a physician culture of collaboration, transparency, and accountability for high-quality care.
 The practice's primary care physicians meet three times a week to review hospitalized patients and discuss complex cases and practice approaches, and are sometimes joined by specialists and hospitalists.
 The practice has also designed its office space in a way that promotes physician collaboration and communication, the report says.

 Customized electronic health records (EHR) and decision support: The practice developed its own in-house EHR system and has customized it for use with chronically ill patients.
 The system requires much less documentation than most off-the-shelf EHRs, allowing physicians to make concise notes, which enhances their productivity.

-Subscribe to Medical Economics' weekly newsletter.
-It's free!
+Subscribe to the free Medical Economics' weekly newsletter.

 MORE ARTICLES IN THIS ISSUE

 Medical app usage in a medical practice was much higher among smartphone users (51% daily) than tablet users (30% daily), according to a report from American EHR Partners.

 More than two-thirds (67%) of physicians who participated in an ACO last year reported no personal financial benefit, such as a bonus or shared savings agreement, as a result of their participation, according to a survey of about 3,500 physicians from a healthcare staffing firm.